-Core language reference
+Core language and environment

 The most commonly used features from the ARTIQ language modules and from the core device modules are bundled together in artiq.experiment and can be imported with from artiq.experiment import *.